Integration Documentation

 In any OpenClaw session, run:

-/skill install agentyield
+openclaw skills install agentyield

 Configure your API key